 Adolescence is a challenging time.
 Paired with mental health issues, it can become increasingly more daunting and confusing.
-As a parent of a teen in Calgary, AB, it can be just as frightening.
-Knowing how to best guide them along the winding path to adulthood is challenge enough but seeing them experience the added stress and hurt of mental health issues can be heartbreaking.
+As a parent of a teen in Calgary, it can be just as frightening.
+Knowing how to best guide them along the winding path to adulthood is challenging enough but seeing them experience the added stress and hurt of mental health issues can be heartbreaking.
 You want to support them, but you’re not quite sure how.
 Their path to recovery will be tricky and there will definitely be times where you’ll feel like there’s nothing you can do to help or even more upsetting, like everything you do just makes things worse.
 Rest assured, you’re not alone in these feelings.

 Access some professional support.

 Let’s start with the most important thing, if you have concerns about your teen’s mental health, the first step is to link them in with professional support.
 A licensed therapist will be able to provide tools to both yourself and your teen to help them navigate their way to recovery.
 Teenagers like to be very independent, so they might be initially resistant to therapy, but if you are genuinely concerned about them, it might be time you stepped in and got them some support.
 This may involve a few difficult conversations, but trust us, these are conversations worth having!